310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 Woah woah--!!
 Don’t shake the step ladder!!
 Oh no, no, no--!!
 I’m sorry, I’m sorry!

 Please don’t be angry, Anzu-san!!
-You don’t speak when you’re mad, so it’s even more terrifying, y’know?!
+You don’t speak when you’re mad, so it’s even more terrifying, y’know!?

 L-Let’s calm down now!
 You can’t hurt an idol right before their performance — You’d fail as a producer if you did that, wouldn’t you?

 Ah, the shaking stopped.
 Ahaha, yep, the best way to stop you is by aiming from *that* angle~♪

 …Hm?
 What’s wrong, Anzu?
-You look like you’re about to cry…?!
+You look like you’re about to cry…!?

 S-Sorry for teasing you!
-I shouldn’t crack jokes with you as if I’m talking to a guy, right?!
+I shouldn’t crack jokes with you as if I’m talking to a guy, right!?
 I’m really sorry for being inconsiderate!

 Ughh, I wanna prostrate and apologize to you, but I can’t!
 I’m still on top of the ladder!